 #1 The Irretrievable Gift

 God wants you to give your whole self to your future husband—physically, emotionally, and spiritually.
 When you share yourself with men before you’re married, you’re essentially robbing your future husband of the “firsts” that you owe him.

 This one is usually followed up with an illustration.
 Imagine you’re a piece of tape.
 Whenever you’re involved with a man who you’re not married to, it’s like sticking the same piece of tape to something new.
 Eventually the tape loses its stickiness.
 You don’t want to lose your stickiness before your wedding night, now do you?

 I have so many thoughts here.
 First of all, I don’t owe my future husband anything.
 I don’t even know if he exists.
 What I do know is this: Jesus gave his life for me and I owe him everything.
 Not being sexually intimate with someone before marriage is something I choose for Jesus—not for some ethereal guy.
 When Jesus asks me to do something with my body, I’m going to honor what he asks because I love him.

 My heart belongs to Jesus too, but in evangelical-speak, “saving your heart” often means avoiding emotional risk (or going on a date without a commitment as in the clip below).
 That’s not something I’ve chosen to do.
 I really don’t believe that hearts work like tape.
 More on this in myth #2.

-Second, treating sexual purity as an irretrievable gift doesn’t make space for people who didn’t have a choice.
-Something sexual was taken from them without their consent, and this narrative teaches that they have less to offer.
-That is simply not true.
+Also, treating sexual purity as an irretrievable gift doesn’t make space for people who didn’t have a choice.
+This narrative teaches that you have less to offer if something was taken from you without your consent.
+It is a tragic narrative for women.

 Finally, where does the Bible talk about saving yourself spiritually?
 I’ve heard people teach that you shouldn’t pray together and I’m honestly so confused.
 Can your prayer lose its stickiness too???